-- 2.2 Domestic hot water mode When the appliance is in rest mode with the mains neon and switch on.
-Switch the summer/ winter switch tap -position, with the heating circuit charged with water (above 1 bar).
-If the domestic hot water tap is turned on, the boiler will function in the following sequence: - 2.2.1 The pump starts.
+2.2 Domestic hot water mode (if installed)

+When the appliance mains neon is switched on with the heating circuit charged with water above 1 bar with a demand from the timer and cylinder stat for hot water the boiler will function in the following sequence.

+2.2.1 The pump starts.

 The control board sensors.

-The fan operates via the pressure switch and sends a signal back to the ignition board that the fan is running at maximum speed. - 2.2.2 The spark ignition system is powered which in turn commences the spark igniter to operate and light the burner.
-At this point the ignition board opens the first step of the gas valve to light the pilot/burner. - 2.2.3 When the electrode/sensor senses the signal of the pilot/burner, it opens the second stage of the gas valve via the ignition board on minimum power.
-Upon the second valve opening the spark igniter stops. - 2.2.4 From the minimum gas rate setting the boiler increases to the maximum permissible pressure over a period of 3 to 4 seconds and will remain at its maximum required power until its maximum regulated temperature. - 2.2.5 When the domestic hot water tap is closed the diverter valve goes back into rest mode, the main burner is shut down along with the pilot/burner.
-The pump and fan are also switched off, the pressure switch returning to its rest mode.
+The fan operates via the pressure switch and sends a signal back to the ignition board that the fan is running at maximum speed.

+2.2.2 The spark ignition system is powered which in turn commences the spark igniter to operate and light the burner.

+At this point the ignition board opens the first step of the gas valve to light the pilot/burner.

+- 2.2.3 When the electrode/sensor senses the signal of the pilot/burner, it opens the second stage of the gas valve via the ignition board on minimum power.
+Upon the second valve opening the spark igniter stops. - 2.2.4 From the minimum gas rate setting the boiler increases to a maximum permissible pressure and will remain at its maximum required power until its maximum regulated temperature. - 2.2.5 When the cylinder stat and or the DHW timer is satisfied the boiler will go to rest mode the main burner is shut down and the pressure switch will return back to its rest mode.
+The pump overrun will operate the pump for about 1 minute after that the pump will stop.

+Note

+However, if there is a demand for heating the boiler continue to operate to satisfy this demand, rather than shut down, see 2.2.6.